ares-b/blog/_posts/2021-12-25-spark-execution-engine.md

 Once the Logical Plan is resolved, Catalyst Optimizer will take the initiative to actually Optimize the Logical Plan by applying same plan type transformations.

-In a nutshell, Catalyst with the help of **Rule Executor** applies **Rule-based optimization**, these rules includes : Constant folding, Predicate push-down, Projection pruning and other rules (even user coded rules).
+In a nutshell, Catalyst with the help of [Rule Executor](#rule-executor) applies **Rule-based optimization**, these rules includes : Constant folding, Predicate push-down, Projection pruning and other rules (even user coded rules).

 #### Constant Folding

-Which we've already seen in [Same plan type Transformations]
+Which we've already seen in [Same plan type Transformations](#same-plan-type-transformation).

 #### Predicate push-down